Japanese Communist Party: 1990s to 21st century

-In 2008, foreign media recorded an increase in support for the party due to the effect of the global financial crisis on Japanese workers.
+In 2008, foreign media recorded an increase in support for the party due to the effect of the 2008 financial crisis on Japanese workers.
 However, the party failed to increase its number of seats in the 2009 general election.
 Subsequently, the projected decline of the party was halted, with the JCP becoming the third-largest party in the Tokyo Metropolitan Assembly and making gains in the House of Councillors, going from six to 11 seats.
 The party surged in the 2014 elections, receiving 7,040,130 votes (13.3%) in the constituency section and 6,062,962 (11.37%) in the party lists.

-During the nomination period of the July 2016 House of Councillors election, the party signed an agreement with the Democratic, Social Democratic and People's Life parties to field a jointly endorsed candidate in each of the 32 districts in which only one seat was contested, uniting in an attempt to take control of the House from the LDP/Komeito coalition.
+During the nomination period of the July 2016 House of Councillors election, the party signed an agreement with the Democratic, Social Democratic and People's Life parties to field a jointly endorsed candidate in each of the 32 districts in which only one seat was contested, uniting in an attempt to take control of the House from the LDP–Komeito coalition.
 JCP leaders expressed willingness to enter into a coalition with the Democratic Party, a notion which was rejected by then-Democratic Party President Katsuya Okada as being "impossible" in the near future due to what he viewed as some of the "extreme leftist policies" promoted by the JCP.
 The party had three Councillors up for re-election and fielded a total of 56 candidates in the election, down from 63 candidates in the 2013 election, but still the second-highest number after the LDP.
 However, only 14 of those candidates contested single- and multi-member districts, while 42 contested the 48-seat national proportional representation block.

+Councillor Tomoko Tamura was appointed as the party's first chairwoman on 18 January 2024, replacing Kazuo Shii who had occupied the role for over 23 years.

 Ideology and policies

-The JCP is one of the largest non-governing communist parties in the world.
-It is considered to be left-wing to far-left.